 - Water may be taken at any time

-(confessed and been absolved from any mortal sins)
+- You must be in a state of sanctifying grace (confessed and been absolved from any mortal sins)

 At St. Hugh we follow a reverent practice of using a communion cloth.
 Communicants should place their hands under that cloth at the communion rail.
 The purpose of the cloth is to catch the consecrated host or any particles that accidentally fall while receiving communion.